DELIVER US FROM… (#7 of 12 Ministries)

-The term “demon possession,” (propagated by poor English translations of the Greek use the word “possession”) is not accurate.
+The term “demon possession” is not accurate.
+It has been propagated by poor English translations of the Greek use the word “possession”.
 The actual Greek term used to describe a demonic presence in the life of a person is daimonizo, which is correctly translated “demonized.”

-The Bible plainly depicts the existence of Satan and demons as fallen angels who work in the world to oppose God and his people, and deceive and blind unbelievers to the truth of the gospel.
+The Bible plainly depicts the existence of Satan and evil spirits as fallen angels who work in the world to oppose God and his people, and deceive and blind unbelievers to the truth of the gospel.